When you notice the coldness in your home disappearing, it may be time to install a humidifier. Perhaps you can’t sleep well, or your throat is sore.

 They also increase humidity levels which decrease symptoms of dryness such as itchy throat, scratchy nasal passages, or cracked lips.

-Do you Absolute need humidifiers?
+Do you Absolute need humidifiers? {how do i know if i need a humidifier}

 It’s essential to know the warning signs of dryness.